Digital Marketing for Dummies: Where to Start?

 What Gets Measured Gets Improved. – Peter Drucker

-This service offered by Google is a vital tool for digital marketers, SEO Analysts, and other professionals related to this field.
+This Google service is a vital tool for digital marketers, SEO Analysts, and other professionals related to this field.

 Google Analytics is a tool that empowers you with the ability to understand how a digital campaign is performing.
-It provides insights to review your SEO performance, user interaction, reach, and thus the efficiency of your campaign strategy.
+It provides insights to review your SEO performance, user interaction, reach, and your campaign strategy's efficiency.